DFreds/dfreds-module-docs/docs/developers/module-template-ts/index.md

     - Symlinks the built `/dist` folder to your Foundry data path set in `foundryconfig.json`

 :::warning
-If you don't plan on using any 3rd party dependencies, then be sure to remove `vendor.mjs` from the `module.json` file.
+If you don't plan on using any 3rd party dependencies, then be sure to remove `vendor.mjs` from the `module.json` file, as well as any regular dependencies (non-dev dependencies) in `package.json`.
     - Note that the UUID dependency was included to get started.
 It's likely you don't need this specific dependency, but the module won't build without at least one dependency if the references to `vendor.mjs` exists in the project.
 :::